 Illness in connection with examination – right to re-scheduled examination

-For the Spring semester of 2020, UiT has made it possible for students to submit a self-certification when absent from exams.
+For the autumn semester of 2020, UiT has made it possible for students to submit a self-certification when absent from exams.
 This is stipulated in the Temporary Exam Regulations.
 Self-certification provides the opportunity for a postponed exam.

 If you are prevented from participating in the autumn semester 2020 exam due to illness or other compelling reasons, you can submit a self-certification.